No one was left without an opinion on the Djokovic case

 It even became protagonists of the WTA circuit and Naomi Osaka is a faithful representative with voice and vote.
 “Honestly, I think my thoughts aren’t really important.
 I know one person’s opinion isn’t going to change anything, it’s just going to add more controversy.
 I think it’s an unfortunate situation.
 He’s a great player and he’s a great player.
 Bit sad that some people remember it this way.
 But I also think it’s not up to us, the players, it’s up to the government how Australia handles it.”

-Another of the players who gave her opinion on the matter was Paula Badosa, Sydney WTA champion..
+Another of the players who gave her opinion on the matter was Paula Badosa, champion of the WTA in Sydney.
 “It’s an issue that whatever it says, it’s going to be a headline.
 I understand both sides.”

 Finally, a circuit reference like the historic Andy Murray was not far behind and also spoke about the Serbian’s situation.
 “It’s not a good situation for anyone.
 It’s unfortunate that he ended up in this kind of situation, and who knows?
 I don’t know what the process is as of now.
 I don’t know what route he goes, if he can appeal that and, you know. , how long it takes”.